-On behalf of the Trustees, faculty, and staff of the university, I extend to you a warm welcome to the Graduate Studies program at Fayetteville State University.
-We know that you are ready for the challenges of post-graduate study, and we are pleased that you have selected FSU as the institution at which you will earn your master's or doctoral degree.
+On behalf of the Trustees, faculty, and staff of the university, I extend to you a warm welcome to the graduate studies at Fayetteville State University.
+We know that you are ready for the challenges of post-baccalaureate study, and we are pleased that you have selected FSU as the institution at which you will pursue your master's or doctoral degree.

-Established in 1867, Fayetteville State University is the secondoldest public institution of higher education in North Carolina.
-Today, we proudly provide quality, affordable educational opportunities to 5,000 undergraduate and graduate students.
-Among our faculty of over 200 you will find award-winning authors, those who have won the highest honors in the state for excellence in teaching, and professors whose research is funded by agencies such as NASA, the U.S. Department of Education, the National Science Foundation.
+Established in 1867, Fayetteville State University is the second-oldest public institution of higher education in North Carolina.
+Today, we proudly provide quality, affordable educational opportunities to more than 6,300 undergraduate and graduate students.
+Among our faculty of over 250, you will find award-winning authors, those who have won the highest honors in the state for excellence in teaching, and professors whose research is funded by agencies such as NASA, the U.S. Department of Education, the National Science Foundation, the National Institutes of Health, and the Rockefeller Foundation.
 In addition, you will find faculty and administrators who are dedicated to providing you with excellent academic opportunities at the master's and doctoral levels that involve the most current developments for your chosen career.